tedroden/hairball/README.markdown

  - run `sbcl`
  - enter this: `(load "group-chat")`
  - Point your browser to http://localhost:9021 and chat with yourself

+## Live Demo

+As I type this, there is a live demo of the chat application available at [bit.ly/hairballdemo](http://bit.ly/hairballdemo).
+I'll try to keep up and running.

 ## Author